The university will be open and classes and public programs will run as scheduled.

 ULC math tutors can provide assistance with the following subjects:

 If you need help with another subject, contact email@example.com and we will try to accommodate you.

 Individual Time Management appointments are available for students looking to better structure and plan their time.
 Tutors can help with managing short- and long-term assignments, budgeting time, creating an agenda (daily, weekly, etc.), and avoiding procrastination.

-Schedule ULC appointments on Starfish.
-Please see the video above for information on how to make an appointment or download written instructions (PDF).
+All ULC appointments can be scheduled on Starfish.
+Please see the video above or download this handout (PDF) for information on how to make an appointment.

 Walk-in writing appointments are available every hour from 11:00 a.m. to 6:00 p.m. on a first-come, first-served basis.
-Students can try for a Time Management, Math, or Adobe walk-in session when a tutor is available, but we cannot guarantee availability, as there are fewer tutors.
+Students can try for a Time Management, Math, or Adobe walk-in session when a tutor is available, but we cannot guarantee availability as there are fewer tutors for those subjects.

-Students can be seen for a walk-in session on the hour up until 20 minutes past the hour if they are present in the ULC waiting room and signed in to the Kiosk.
+Students can be seen for a walk-in session on the hour up until 20 minutes past the hour as long as they are present in the ULC waiting room and signed in to the Kiosk.
 Arriving early increases one’s chances of meeting with a tutor.